Ariel-OOP/Exercise_0/README.md

 1. Clone repository and add the jars in the resources folder to libary path.
 2. Run the Main.java in the Application/src folder.
-3. You can add your own CSV file from the wigle app to the FileResources folder.
+3. You can add your own CSV file from the wigle app to the FileResources folder:open_file_folder::.
 4. Enjoy!!!